sparkflows/sparkflows-docs/docs/user-guide/time-series/index.rst

 Time Series Analysis
 =====================

 Time series forecasting is one of the most important use case in real world.
-Time series data means that data is in a series of particular time periods or intervals.
-There are many datasets which have a sequential time feature in it.
-Most of these can benefit from learning from the time component and hence build better models.
+Time series data is data captured at particular time periods or intervals.
+There is an explicit order dependency between observations.
+There are many datasets which have a sequential time component captured in them.
+Analytics and Machine learning solutions build using these datasets can benefit from learning from the time dimension captured in the dataset.

 https://www.statisticssolutions.com/time-series-analysis/